Pyrography nibs are the second most important purchase you will need in your arsenal after buying your wood burning tool.

 These pyrography nibs heat up in a fraction of a second and cool down much faster than solid point burners.
 The wire-nibs take 10-20 seconds to heat up, whereas the solid-point nibs take 3-5 minutes (occasionally up to 10).

 The time it takes to cool down is also significantly reduced.
 The wire itself cools in seconds, but the plastic case on the nibs and pens takes longer to cool down.

 Conclusion of Pyrography Nibs

 Knowing what wood burning nibs are available, what they can achieve, and how they work is the key to producing successful projects at a high standard of workmanship.

-Having the many methods for pyrography tips explained is very useful but most of your knowledge will come with experience and regular use of the various tips.
+Having the many methods for pyrography nibs explained is very useful, but most of your knowledge will come with experience and regular use of the various tips.

 All we can say is – enjoy the journey, and be proud of your results.